 Information about current funded opportunities, group members, collaborators, projects, patents and publications can be found below.

 I am currently seeking a Postdoctoral Research Assistant in Signal Processing for Communications to work with me on novel encoding/decoding techniques for multicarrier index modulation.
-The post is funded by EPSRC and is available for a fixed-term of 18 months from 1 September, 2017.
+The post is funded by EPSRC and is available for a fixed-term of 18 months.
 Click for job details.

 New research on graph centralization (with D. Simmons and A. Datta) available (arXiv).